MuffnDev/unity-core-library/Documentation~/Editor/GUI/extended-object-field-button.md

 # Muffin Dev for Unity - `ExtendedObjectFieldButton`

 Represents an additional button for an Extended Object Field element.
-Mostly used by `EditorHelpers.ExtendedObjectField()`.
+Mostly used by `MuffinDevGUI.ExtendedObjectField()`.

 [=> See the `ExtendedObjectField()` method in `EditorHelpers` documentation](./editor-helpers.md)